deislabs/bindle/README.md

 will only return a bindle whose version string is an exact match to `v1.2`.
 But a version query for `v1.2` will return what Bindle thinks is the most appropriate matching version.

+## The Bindle Specification

+The [docs](docs/) folder on this site contains the beginnings of a formal specification for Bindle.
+The best place to start is with the [Bindle Specification](docs/bindle-spec.md).

 ## Okay, IRL what's a "bindle"

 The word "bindle" means a cloth-wrapped parcel, typically of clothing.
+In popular U.S. culture, hobos were portrayed as carrying bindles represented as a stick with a handkerchief-wrapped bindle at the end.
 Also, it sounds cute.